Androscoggin River water in New Hampshire

 Check RiverReports or USGS at Gorham, NH freshwater rules, stocking updates, water temperature, and reach access.

-Are there special regulations on the Androscoggin River?+
+Are there special fishing rules on the Androscoggin River?

 Yes.
 Rules can differ by species and reach, so use the current NH freshwater digest before fishing.